Family Counseling: Does My Family Need Therapy?

 - For those experiencing abuse, please contact the Domestic Violence Hotline at 1-800-799-SAFE (7233)

-- For those experiencing substance use, please contact SAMHSA National Helpline at 1-800-662-4357
+- For those experiencing substance use, please contact SAMHSA National Helpline at 1-800-662-HELP (4357)

 Years ago, society considered a family to consist of a married couple and their children or all the descendants of an older adult or ancestor.
-Today, the standard definition of a family system, including the principles of Bowen Family Systems Therapy, is more inclusive and can come in several forms.
+Today, the standard definition of a family system, including the principles of Bowen Family Systems Therapy, is more inclusive and can come in several forms of families.
 A family may be seen as a basic social unit.
 This unit might include a single adult and their children, an unmarried couple and their children, a same-sex couple and their children, or any group of adults and the children in their care.
 It could also include distant relatives, adoptive parents, biological parents, foster parents, and many other caregivers and relatives.
 Some people may have a chosen family, a group of unrelated individuals with whom they feel safe.
 The way you were raised by your family of origin will have a considerable impact on your development.

-Does my family need family counseling?
+Do we need family counseling?

 At times, a family lives together under the same roof.
-They may also live apart but be closely related within the family environment.
+Families may also live apart but be closely related within the family environment.
 Separated parents may live apart but have custody of their child.
 In that case, the child may be considered a part of each parent's family.
-Family therapy for such a family may include both adults if they are using whether co-parenting or parallel parenting.
+Family therapy for such a family may include both adults if they are using co-parenting or parallel parenting.

-Signs you might benefit from family therapy
+Signs you might benefit from therapy

 Children's behavioral problems